ArwaAhmed98/FSND-LastProject/Readme.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ## Database Setup
-With Postgres running, restore a database using the castingagency.psql file provided.
-From the backend folder in terminal run:
+In order to set up your databse .
+Navigate to the PSQL   terminal and run:
 ```bash
 (linux/macOS/window bash ) createdb castingagency
 (windows10 -- PSQL terminal) CREATE DATABASE castingagency